DIY Guitar mounting wall hooks and other inexpensive alternatives

 Hold that guitar!

-In the WHO film “The Kids are Alright”.
+Here are some ideas for guitar mounting hooks.
+In the WHO’s film “The Kids are Alright”.
 There is a scene where John Entwistle walks down the winding stair case of his mansion and you can see there are guitars and basses hanging on the wall all the way down the stairs.
 I decided it would be nice to hang my guitars on the wall.
 I have noticed that guitars are always hanging in guitar stores so this has to be OK to do at home.
-Store bought hooks can be expensive expecially if you own several guitars.
+Store bought hooks can be expensive especially if you own several guitars.
 So let’s look at some DIY guitar mounting wall hooks.

 I had these beveled wooden plaques that I had picked up at a yard sale.
 So I used them as my base.
 You could use any rectangular piece of wood.
 I measured the width of the clip on a typical guitar stand.
 I decided that the holder arms should be at 45 degrees in relation to the base.
 This would spread the weight against the wall as opposed to straight down.
 I decided to use ½ wooden dowels.
 To protect the guitar, I bought a length of clear plastic tubing to cover the dowels.
 I used wood glue to secure the dowels to the plaques.
 The biggest problem was cutting the dowel holes into the plaques at a 45 degrees angle.
 You can see from the photo that I wasn’t always successful.